 Instructions

-- In a small saucepan, combine the coconut milk, almondmilk, sugar, lemon juice, natural yellow color powder, and salt and whisk until combined.
+- In a small saucepan, combine the coconut milk, dairy free milk, sugar, lemon zest, vanilla, natural yellow coloring, and salt and whisk until combined.

-- Heat the milk over medium low heat, stirring often, until it begins to simmer.
-Scoop out about 1/2 cup hot milk into a small bowl and whisk the corn starch into the small bowl.
+- Scoop out about ¼ to ⅓ cup hot milk into a small bowl and whisk the cornstarch into the small bowl to create a cornstarch slurry.

-- Pour the corn starch-milk mix into the saucepan, whisking constantly.
-The milk mixture should thicken immediately (you’ve made lemon pudding!).
-Continue to stir with a whisk or spoon until it is mixed well and there are no lumps.
+- Pour the corn starch-milk slurry back into the saucepan, whisking constantly.
+It will start to thicken immediately.
+Continue to cook and stir with a whisk or spoon constantly for about another minute until it is thickened and until it is mixed well and there are no lumps.
+You've made lemon pudding!
+One more step to make our mousse.

-- Remove from the heat, stir in the vanilla extract, and cool for about 15 minutes, then scoop the lemon pudding into a large bowl.
-Cover it with plastic wrap and lay the wrap directly on the surface of the pudding (this prevents the thickened “pudding skin” on top that can create lumps when you mix it again).
+- Remove the lemon pudding from the heat, and cool in the pan for about 15 minutes, then scoop the lemon pudding into a large bowl.
+Cover with plastic wrap and lay the wrap directly on the surface of the pudding (this prevents the thickened "pudding skin" on top that can create lumps when you mix it again).

-- Place in the fridge and cool for about 30-45 minutes.
-It doesn’t have to cool completely, we just need it to cool enough to mix with the CocoWhip.
+- Chill the lemon pudding in the fridge for about 30-45 minutes.
+It doesn't have to cool completely, we just need it to cool enough to mix with the Cocowhip.

-- Once the lemon pudding has cooled a bit, uncover it and fold in the So Delicious CocoWhip with a spatula until well mixed.
+- Once the lemon pudding has cooled a bit, uncover it and fold in the container of Cocowhip with a spatula until well mixed.

-- Divide the lemon mousse into 4-6 ramekins, cover, and chill for several hours or overnight.
+- You can leave it all in one bowl or scoop the mousse into small glass dishes or ramekins, cover, and chill for several hours or overnight.

-- Top with more CocoWhip and berries if you like.
-Enjoy!
+- Top with berries and more Cocowhip if you like before serving!

 Video